 On the other hand, Virtual Staging is a great way to add a few finishing touches to a space, such as artwork on the wall or a couple of tables.
 If the present furniture is modern or reflects the style you want the rooms to be staged in, we recommend doing this.

-Why Hire Revepix For Virtual Staging Of Your Real Staging Property?
+Why Hire Revepix as your Virtual Staging Company?

-Revepix has been in the real estate industry for over a decade and has armed itself with the experience and skills in technology and trends to help real estate property sell faster.
+If you are looking for a team of experts in real estate when hiring a staging company, Revepix is the place for you!
+We have been in the real estate industry for over 7 years, arming ourselves with the experience and skills in technology and trends to help properties sell faster.